 A vessel inspection will be required for:

-Please note that an inspection has a 12 month validity – so from 14 years of age a vessel inspection is required every 12 months.
+Please note that an inspection has a maximum validity of up to 12 months.

 A vessel inspection may also be required when: